TristanLeech/cocktail-database/documentation/Technical_Description.md

 ## Data Handling

 The API gives large quantities of raw data, which needs to be selectively filtered and stored as either strings or arrays.
+The name and photo embed link are stored directly as strings, but the ingredients and amounts lists are stored as arrays of strings.
+For the Graphing and Comparison Pages, the amounts array would need to be mapped onto a new integer array by what each string amount would represent, with a default value for unexpected units of measurement.